wnhirsch/scrudents-ios/README.md

-# scrudents-ios
+# sCRUDents - iOS

-A Simple iOS App to do CRUD operations on Students.
+sCRUDents is a Simple iOS App to do CRUD operations on Students.